 - Gradually add in flour mixture, mixing until just combined and no dry spots remain-- the dough will be stiff.
 Stir in chocolate chips.

-- Using a cookie scoop, portion dough into 2 tbsp balls on a lined baking sheet and gently flatten.
+- Using a cookie scoop, portion dough into 2 tablespoon balls on a lined baking sheet and gently flatten.
 Cover with plastic wrap and refrigerate portioned dough overnight or for at least 8 hours.

 - Remove dough from fridge and bake in batches of 8 cookies on lined baking sheets at 300 degrees for 17-20 minutes or until the cookies are just golden around the edges.